- Life & Money

 To open a savings account, you will need to provide the following:

-Once you have fully stocked your emergency fund and covered any other short-term goals that you are saving for, you may want to consider putting any excess cash to work in other savings vehicles.
-There are a variety of ways that you can invest your money, including low-risk options if you are risk averse.
+Once you have fully stocked your emergency fund and covered any other short-term goals that you are saving for, you may want to consider putting any excess cash to work in other investment account.
+There are a variety of ways that you can invest your money, including low-risk investments if you are risk averse.

 Retirement Planning: How Much Do You Need in Savings?